 Yes — English Bulldogs do have tails.
 They are born with them, and depending on genetics, the tail can be straight, screwed, short, or even surprisingly long.

 For 10 years, I owned an English Bulldog named Zeus — a purebred CKBC dog who had one of the rarest natural tail types: a long, straight, expressive tail.
 His tail was a conversation starter everywhere we went.
 People from all over the world asked about it on social media, and he became a small Internet celebrity thanks to an early start in the “influencer dog lifestyle”.
-If you're also an English Bulldog fan, you might enjoy our curated collection of English Bulldog products.

 2. What the CBKC/FCI Breed Standard Says About Bulldog Tails